 Select "Create Notices Yourself" on the Notice Page

 After all your MeetingVotes are created, open each MeetingVote when ready and click on "Start Election".
 This will make the ballot question accessible on the organization's Meeting Page.

 Customizing the Meeting Page

 Voters are sent to the Meeting page to await each vote in your meeting.
 Access the Organization Edit screen from the Main Menu.

 You can customize the meeting page with your organization name, logo, and instructions.
-This is also customization of the default Organization Key and Vote Key is entered.
+This is also a customization of the default Organization Key and Vote Key entered.

 Please note: the logo and organization name will be edited for the ballot as well.